 From enjoying your daily walks to playing with your kids in the backyard, it’s understandable to want to get back to your normal activities as quickly as possible following spine surgery.
-When it comes to driving, however, there are some precautions and guidelines you’ll want to keep in mind before getting behind the wheel, or in the passenger seat, again.
+Beverly Hills surgeons have discussed some precautions and guidelines you’ll want to keep in mind before getting behind the wheel, or in the passenger seat, again.

 The main concern with driving after spine surgery is the pressure that can be placed on your back during certain motions or movements, such as having to quickly step on the brake and the subsequent push forward often experienced with that action.
 Prolonged sitting while driving, or even as a passenger, can also put added stress on your spine and aggravate muscles supporting your back.
 Initially, the simple act of getting in and out the car can also pose a risk of inadvertently twisting or turning at the wrong angle.

 Your doctor will provide specific instructions for driving before you leave the hospital or during your pre-surgery meeting.
 Regardless of the type of surgery you have, don’t expect to drive yourself home from the hospital.
 Even minimally invasive spine procedures require some time for the surgery site to heal.